Warsaw Uprising: The Battle for Warsaw in 1944

 A network of secret schools covered the entire country and underground newspapers were published.
 Representatives of the country's leading political powers formed an advisory and opinion-making body that acted as a kind of an underground parliament.

 Students could enroll formally at the University of Warsaw, in 1940, but it was officially closed.
-It was giving degree certificates dated in 1938-1939.
+It was giving degree certificates dated 1938-1939.
 Nazi laws were not considered morally valid.

 Underground courts passed death sentences on traitors, Gestapo informers, and individuals who blackmailed the hiding Jews and gave them away to Germans (szmalcownik).